-• Duck & Cover: Immediately use the site's school-wide communication system to instruct students and staff to protect themselves by moving into a "duck & cover" position by crouching under a table, desk, or chair until the danger passes.
+- Duck & Cover: Immediately use the site's school-wide communication system to instruct students and staff to protect themselves by moving into a "duck & cover" position by crouching under a table, desk, or chair until the danger passes.
+(Follow PA script.)
 Time is the most urgent matter with this response action as the emergency may take place before the announcement can be made.
 However, do not assume that all members of the site are already in a "duck & cover" position.
-Make the announcement even if the immediate crisis has passed.

-- Shelter in Place: Immediately use the site's school-wide communication system to instruct students and staff that they are to stay indoors until further notice, even if the heating and air conditioning system is disabled. - Lock Down: Immediately use the site's school-wide communication system to instruct staff to lock all exterior doors, to close any open windows, and to keep students as far away as possible from any windows until further notice. - Evacuate Building: Immediately use the site's fire alarm bell system to notify students and staff that they are to proceed to the site's outside assembly area. - Evacuate Campus: Immediately use the site's fire alarm bell system to notify students and staff that they are to proceed to the site's outside assembly area.
+Make the announcement even if the immediate crisis has passed. - Shelter in Place: Immediately use the site's school-wide communication system to instruct students and staff that they are to stay indoors until further notice, even if the heating and air conditioning system is disabled.
+(Follow PA script.) - Run, Hide, Defend: Immediately use the site's school-wide communication system to instruct staff to use their training skills and assess the proximity of the threat on campus, such as an intruder, and determine the appropriate course of action: running away or proceeding to lock down.
+(Follow PA script.) - If Hiding is the safest, proceed to Lock Down: For Staff members who determine that hiding is the safest, use the site's school-wide communication system to instruct staff to lock all exterior doors, to close any open windows, and to keep students as far away as possible from any windows until further notice.
+(Follow PA script.)
+If internet access is available, Administration will press the remote lockdown button for all access control doors on campus.
+Student Services Building Staff should consult Lockdown map to hide in nearest safe zone. - Evacuate Building: Immediately use the site's fire alarm bell system to notify students and staff that they are to proceed to the site's outside assembly area.
+(Follow PA script.) - Evacuate Campus: Immediately use the site's fire alarm bell system to notify students and staff that they are to proceed to the site's outside assembly area.
 From there, notify staff and students using a bullhorn that it has been determined that it is too dangerous to remain on campus.
-Provide instructions on how staff and students will be relocated. - All Clear: Use the site's school-wide communication system to notify staff and students that normal school operations should resume.
+Provide instructions on how staff and students will be relocated.
+(Follow PA script.) - All Clear: Use the site's school-wide communication system to notify staff and students that normal school operations should resume.